jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/oasis_rivers.nml.rst

 .. nml:member:: send_fields

    :type: character(:)
-   :permitted: 'outflow_per_river'
+   :permitted: 'rflow_outflow','outflow_per_river'
    :default: ''

    List of fields to be sent via coupling from the river executable to other models.
 Names are case sensitive

-.. note::  The only field that can be sent via coupling is the total river runoff (`outflow_per_river`).
+.. note::  The only fields that can be sent via coupling are the total river runoff `rflow_outflow` and the outflow per river `outflow_per_river`.

 .. nml:member:: receive_fields